 The Top 100: Capitol Weekly’s Top 100 is a highly anticipated annual publication profiling the biggest, non-elected names in Sacramento.

-Internships: In partnership with the University of California graduate school of journalism and with the help of Sacramento State University’s journalism department, Capitol Weekly nurtures the next generation of public policy voices with more than a half dozen internships annually.
-Interns are mentored by Capitol Weekly editors and gain experience covering the major issues and personalities in Sacramento.
+Internships: Capitol Weekly nurtures the next generation of public policy voices with more than a half dozen internships annually.
+Interns are mentored by Capitol Weekly’s editor and gain experience covering the major issues and personalities in Sacramento.

 Political Pulse: A compendium of California political news mailed to subscribers throughout the state for more than 30 years.

-John Howard, editor in chief: John is the former news editor for the Associated Press in Sacramento, senior editor of the California Journal and bureau chief of the Orange County Register.
+John Howard, editor in chief: John is the former political writer and news editor for the Associated Press in Sacramento, associated editor of the California Journal and Sacramento bureau chief of the Orange County Register.
 He has been covering California politics since 1980.

 Tim Foster, Executive Director: Tim has worked in publishing for over 20 years with a focus on politics since starting at California Journal in 1996.
 He has been with Capitol Weekly since 2005 and also published and edited the Midtown Monthly from 2007-2012.